Credential maintenance

 Some activities may qualify for more than one category.
 You can receive credit for any activity just once, however, so decide which category best suits your purpose.

-If you’re unsure which category an activity falls into, or if you want to report an activity in the “Other” category, please contact the Certification Steering Committee.
+If you’re unsure which category an activity falls into, or if you want to report an activity in the “Other” category, please contact the certification steering committee.

 Sample credential maintenance reporting form